ChickentartR/Enns-et-al.-3/README.md

   distances between start and nodes, specified by `IDs`.
 - `threshold` : Value (in polygon CRS units) by which the polygon mask should be shrunken.
+- `Shreve` : logical, should Shreve stream magnitud be calculate?

 Before this function can be used, the points from which the function should rout must be extracted as nodes from the network and their row